 I’ve been absolutely inundated over the last few days with messages from small and medium business owners who like many of you have had their income cut virtually overnight through something that’s nobody’s direct fault.
-It has left many people worried, anxious and stressed about finances and the future of their livelihoods.
+It has left many people worried, anxious and stressed about finances and the future of their livelihoods and that’s why it’s important to diversify your business to have multiple streams of income.

 I’ve sat down over the last few days and really pulled apart different industries to really think about which ways they can implement other revenue strategies in their business to generate an income.
 Obviously these aren’t a ‘get rich quick’ scheme and are just ideas that may help save your business if you can implement them properly and get your current community behind them.